dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 The following terms are used with the following meanings in the specification.

 ## Basic Terms
--   The instantiation of new zoom box objects is referred to here as **Spawning**.
+-   The creation of new zoom box objects is referred to here as **Spawning**.

 -   The removal of existing zoom box objects is referred to here as **Deletion**.